vtexdocs/help-center-content/docs/known-issues/en/masterdata-export-download-link-unavailable.md

 ## Workaround

-fetch data via API https://developers.vtex.com/docs/api-reference/masterdata-api#get-/api/dataentities/-acronym-/search and/or download data into several, smaller spreadsheets
+**Right-click on the Download link and copy the link, then paste the link in another tab and the download will start or** fetch data via API https://developers.vtex.com/docs/api-reference/masterdata-api#get-/api/dataentities/-acronym-/search and/or download data into several, smaller spreadsheets